If you work in social media marketing, you have probably asked yourself this question:

 Engagements include the number of likes, comments, and shares on your content.

-However, if you want them to engage with your brand, then you need to create content they will enjoy or find useful.
+However, if you want them to engage with your brand, you need to create content they will enjoy or find useful.

 Engagement rates help you determine the quality of your content by understanding how actively involved your audience is with your publications.